diamondinzadirt/Attempt_E-commerce/README.md

-# Creating an E-commerce site
+# E-commerce Web Template

+Development of an E-commerce web template using React, React-Router, Redux and Firebase